Debussy: Cello Sonata in D minor, III.

 Other highlights include Jay Campbell's New York Philharmonic debut performing Tan Dun’s “Silk Road Encounters” from Crouching Tiger Concerto at Avery Fisher Hall, and his Carnegie Hall debut with the New York Youth Symphony at Stern Auditorium, as well as a debut with the Alabama Symphony, Lucerne Festival Academy, Oakland East-Bay Symphony, The Juilliard Orchestra, and the Aspen Festival Orchestra.
 Among the conductors with whom he has collaborated are the late Pierre Boulez, Matthias Pintscher, Michael Morgan, Jeffrey Milarsky, Joshua Weilerstein, and Ryan McAdams.
 He has had the privilege of working with leading new music groups, including ICE (International Contemporary Ensemble), Ensemble InterContemporain, Da Capo Chamber Players, and the Argento Ensemble.

-As a chamber musician, Mr. Campbell has collaborated with members of the Arditti, Takacs, Kronos, and Afiara String Quartets, and is a member of the JACK Quartet, a piano trio with Stefan Jackiw and Conrad Tao.
+As a chamber musician, Mr. Campbell has collaborated with members of the Arditti, Takacs, Kronos, and Afiara String Quartets, and is a member of the JACK Quartet, as well as a piano trio with Stefan Jackiw and Conrad Tao.
 He has been invited to the Marlboro and Music@Menlo Festivals, and has enjoyed residencies at Vermont’s Yellow Barn Music Festival and at the Nasher Sculpture Center in Texas.
 Other guest appearances include the Moab, Chamber Music Northwest, Heidelberger Frühling/Germany, DITTO/Korea, Rockport Chamber Music, and Lincoln Center festivals.

 Recipient of awards from the BMI and ASCAP foundations, Jay Campbell was also First Prize winner of the 2012 Concert Artist Guild auditions, and Second Prize winner of the 2015 Walter W. Naumburg International Cello Competition, competing against more than a hundred cellists worldwide.
 Born in Berkeley, California, he began playing the cello at the age of eight at the Crowden School in Berkeley.
 He holds an Artist Diploma, as well as bachelor's and master's degrees from The Juilliard School where he was a student of Fred Sherry.